LostBeard/BlazorWASMScriptLoader/README.md

 ### Update for .Net 8:
-In .Net 8 Blazor WASM creates .wasm files instead of .dll files.
+In .Net 8, Blazor WASM apps use .wasm files by default instead of .dll files.
 This is the Webcil format and it "addresses environments that block clients from downloading and executing DLLs".
-The problem is .wasm files do not contain the MetadataReference data like the .dll files did.
+The problem is .wasm files do not contain the MetadataReference data like the .dll files do.
 A workaround is to switch back to using .dlls by using the ```<WasmEnableWebcil>false</WasmEnableWebcil>``` tag in the project .csproj file.